gguuttss/token-fraction-vester/README.md

 # Circulating supply-based unvesting
-This Scrypto blueprint provides a mechanism to vest tokens based on the percentage of circulating tokens.
-The design ensures that the total unvested tokens are always smaller than a chosen percentage of the circulating supply.
+This Scrypto blueprint provides a mechanism to vest tokens based on the amount of circulating tokens.
+The design ensures that the total unvested tokens is always smaller than a chosen percentage of the circulating supply.

 ## Example Scenario
 Let's consider a token: